chrismaroud/ns-api/README.md

 # Getting started

 ### Step 1.
 Request access to the public NS REST services
-Submit the access request form [here](https://www.ns.nl/ews-aanvraagformulier/).
+Submit the API access request form to get access to the NS REST API services:  [https://www.ns.nl/ews-aanvraagformulier/](https://www.ns.nl/ews-aanvraagformulier/).

 An username and password will be emailed to you immediately after.

 ### Step 2.
 Add ns-api to your project
 Gradle: